Faculty

 Julie worked as a District Nurse before moving into improvement.
 She led the Productive Care Programme for NHS South of England SHA – teaching lean skills to clinicians and improving patient care.
 At the NHS Institute for Innovation and Improvement, Julie worked on various improvement programmes, including Productive Community Services.
 More recently, at NHS Improving Quality in the Patient Experience team, Julie ran patient and clinician events and did research for the Department of Health on the experience of women who suffer from loss in pregnancy.

-Leeanne brings 17 years nursing experience and 3.5 years implementing quality improvement to the KQuIP team.
+Leeanne brings 17 years nursing experience and 3.5 years implementing quality improvement to the KQIP team.
 As the Quality Improvement (QI) Programme Manager for North West and Yorkshire and Humber, her enthusiasm lies in building QI capability and QI leadership with those who have direct patient contact.
 She believes data/ measurement can tell a story and combined with a patient narrative, can build a solid case for change.

 When she is not supporting healthcare professionals and patients to change the world, Leeanne enjoys running, reading and spending time with her family.